star3am/hashiqube/README.md

 __Error__ Vagrant cannot forward the specified ports on this VM, since they would collide with some other application that is already listening on these ports.
 The forwarded port to `9200` is already in use on the host machine.

 To fix this, modify your current project's Vagrantfile to use another port.
-Example, where '1234' would be replaced by a unique host port:
+For example, where '1234' would be replaced by a unique host port:

 ```
 config.vm.network :forwarded_port, guest: 9200, host: 1234
 ```

 Sometimes, Vagrant will attempt to auto-correct this for you.
 In this case, Vagrant was unable to.
 This is usually because the guest machine is in a state which doesn't allow modifying port forwarding.
-You could try 'vagrant reload' (equivalent of running a halt followed by an up) so vagrant can attempt to auto-correct this upon booting.
+You could try 'vagrant reload' (the equivalent of running a halt followed by an up) so vagrant can attempt to auto-correct this upon booting.
 Be warned that any unsaved work might be lost. <br />
 __Command__ `vagrant up --provision` <br />
-__Info__ When I run `vagrant up` I get an error about a port collision, in this case it is port `9200` - The reason is that I have an Elasticsearch container running on my local laptop, and since HashiQube also run Elasticsearch this port is taken. <br />
+__Info__ When I run `vagrant up` I get an error about a port collision, in this case, it is port `9200` - The reason is that I have an Elasticsearch container running on my local laptop, and since HashiQube also run Elasticsearch this port is taken. <br />
-__Solution__ I stop the Elasticsearch docker container and I run `vagrant up` again, or I hash the line out in the Vagrantfile like the example below <br />
+__Solution__ I stop the Elasticsearch docker container and run `vagrant up` again, or I hash the line out in the Vagrantfile like the example below <br />

 ```
 # config.vm.network "forwarded_port", guest: 9200, host: 9200 # elasticsearch
 ```

 ## Support & Feedback
-For suggestions, feedback and queries please branch or and submit a Pull Request or directly contact Riaan Nolan, creator of the HashiQube via Github: https://github.com/star3am/hashiqube
+For suggestions, feedback and queries please branch or and submit a Pull Request or directly contact Riaan Nolan, creator of the HashiQube via [**Github - star3am/hashiqube**](https://github.com/star3am/hashiqube)

 ### About Hashiqube
-Hashiqube runs all the Hashicorp products and a host of other popular Open Source software taht is heavily used in the industry.
+Hashiqube runs all the Hashicorp products and a host of other popular Open Source software that is heavily used in the industry.

-Once you have done `vagrant up --provision` you will have access to Vault, Nomad, Consul, Boundary, Waypoint and this documnetation page on your local computer.
+Once you have done `vagrant up --provision` you will have access to Vault, Nomad, Consul, Boundary, Waypoint and this documentation page on your local computer.

 * Vault http://localhost:8200 `vagrant up --provision-with basetools,vault`
 * Nomad http://localhost:4646 `vagrant up --provision-with basetools,docker,nomad`